SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities/PA_Creating_resource_tasks.md

    1. Go to *Resources*.

-   1. Click *global* in the overview on the left and select *Add*.
+   1. Select *global* in the overview on the left and select *Add*.

-   1. Give your pool a name, e.g. PING IP.
+   1. Give your pool a name, e.g. "PING IP".

-   1. Click your newly created resource pool in the overview on the left, and go to the *Properties* tab.
-Next add the following pool property:
+   1. Select your newly created resource pool in the overview on the left, go to the *Properties* tab, and add the following pool property:

       **Name**: Process Automation